Executive Director, Co-Founder

 Consulting Speech and Communication Therapist

-Alex is a recent graduate of Kennesaw State University, where he obtained a B.S. in psychology.
+Alex is a recent graduate of Kennesaw State University, where he obtained a B.S. in Psychology.
 He completed his senior capstone project on autistic self-advocacy and the issues surrounding traditional therapy approaches.
-Alex enjoys working with neurodivergent children and has extensive experience providing school support and caregiving.
-He is excited to help launch Friendship Forest Academy and to provide special programming to students.
+Alex is currently pursuing a certification in Floortime.
+He enjoys working with neurodivergent children and has extensive experience providing school support and caregiving.
+He is excited to help launch Friendship Forest Academy.